The Lhasa Apso is a relatively small dog with an extreme personality.

 Temperament

-The Lhasa Apso dog breed has confidence and boldness to spare, so much that they were known as “Abso Seng kye” (bark lion sentinel dog) in Tibet.
+The Lhasa Apso dog breed is confident and bold to spare, so much so that it was known as “Abso Seng kye” (bark lion sentinel dog) in Tibet.

-This dog breed’s puppies can take up to three years to mature emotionally.
+This dog breed’s puppies can mature emotionally for up to three years.
 However, with a dedicated owner and lots of praise, their energy can be channeled into learning new things.

-The Lhasa Apso excels in agility training, and some dogs herd livestock or work as therapy dogs.
+The Lhasa Apso excels in agility training; some dogs herd livestock or work as therapy dogs.

 Grooming